caplogic/Mappedbus/README.md

 The byte array based sample application is run in the same way.

 Another sample application simulates a token passed around between a number of nodes.
 Each node will send a message, Token, which contains two fields: to and from.
-When a node receives the token it will check whether it's the receiver and if so it will send the token to the next node.
+When a node receives a token it will check whether it's the receiver and if so it will send a new token message with the to field set to it's id + 1.
 ```
 > java -cp mappedbus.jar se.caplogic.mappedbus.sample.token.Token 0 3
 Read: Token [from=0, to=1]